sueswe/wdaemon/README.md

         instsrv.exe wdaemon "C:\bin\Windows Resource Kits\Tools\srvany.exe"

+    Under Windows 7 you have to run this command as administrator.
+    (Start, Run, "cmd", Ctrl+Shift+Enter)

-    Next, you have to install the Perl Script as service, therefor create a wdaemin.reg file with following content (Change the path names for your installation):
+    Next, you have to install the Perl Script as service, therefor create a wdaemon.reg file with following content (Change the path names for your needs/installation of perl):

     REGEDIT4
     [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\wdaemon\Parameters]